-In recent years, market conditions for insurance in the state of Florida have been significantly impacted by the utilization of a practice referred to as "assignment of benefits," or "AOB".
+In recent years, market conditions for insurance in the state of Florida have been significantly impacted by the increasingly prevalent utilization of a practice referred to as "assignment of benefits," or "AOB".
 An AOB is an instrument executed by a primary policyholder that is deemed to permit certain third parties, such as water extraction companies, roofers, or plumbers, to "stand in the shoes" of the insured and seek direct payments from the policyholder's insurance company.
-In Florida, AOB's have become increasingly prevalent in conjunction with certain claims, particularly water and roof claims, although such usage is not currently spread evenly across the state.
-According to the Florida Office of Insurance Regulation (the "OIR"), while there were 405 AOB lawsuits across Florida in 2006, that number had risen to 28,200 in 2016.
+According to the Florida Office of Insurance Regulation (the "OIR"), while there were 405 AOB lawsuits across Florida in 2006, that number rose to 28,200 in 2016.
 Moreover, according to the OIR, claims with an AOB have a much higher degree of severity than claims without one.
 For example, since 2010 the frequency of water claims has risen by 46% and the severity of water claims has risen by 28%.
 As a result, we believe that usage of AOBs is contributing significantly to loss trends in Florida and is having an impact on the profitability and financial condition of certain of the state's domestic property insurance companies.
 While both private companies and the OIR are exploring non-statutory means to mitigate these issues, legislative reforms proposed over the last several years have not been enacted.
 A continuation of these trends could weaken or potentially impair primary insurance companies, reduce demand for reinsurance and discourage the strengthening of the private insurance market that we believe had otherwise been evident in Florida.
-Such trends would adversely impact the Florida market and many of the companies we seek to
+Such trends would adversely impact the Florida market and many of the companies we seek to serve.